darinz/Distributed-Systems/app/01_Practice-Labs/README.md

 ### Lab-Specific Setup

-These labs were originally designed for Go 1.15 but have been updated to work with Go 1.23.x.
+These labs were originally designed for older Go releases but have been updated to work with **Go 1.25.1**.
 The codebase uses:

 - Standard Go libraries (no external dependencies)
 - RPC communication
 - File I/O operations
-- Concurrent programming with goroutines and channels
+- Concurrent programming with goroutines

 ### Troubleshooting